Layers are the building blocks for creating designs in Sketch. Shapes, Groups and Artboards are all types of layers.

 |⌘ + ⇧ + ←||Decrease width by 10px|

-In the Scale menu, you can choose whether your layer will resize from its center, sides or corners.
+In the Scale controls in the Inspector, you can choose whether your layer will resize from its center, sides or corners.
+You can see a preview of all your changes as you go in the Canvas.

 The resizing constraints in the Inspector let you choose how layers behave when you resize the Artboard, group or symbol they’re a part of.